 Real estate is one example of an alternative investment that can be attractive to some investors.
 Investing in real estate in your 20s doesn’t necessarily mean you have to own a rental property, though that’s one option.
 You could also invest in fix-and-flip properties, real estate investment trusts (REITs), or crowdfunded real estate investments.

 Adding alternative investments such as real estate, cryptocurrency, and commodities to your portfolio may improve diversification and could create some insulation against risk.

 Learning how to invest money in your 20s doesn’t happen overnight.
 And you may still be fuzzy on how certain parts of the market work as you enter your 30s or 40s.
 But by continually educating yourself about different investments and investing strategies, you can gain the knowledge needed to guide your portfolio toward your financial goals.

 One thing to know about investing in your 20s is that consistency can pay off in the long run.
 Even if you’re only able to invest a little money at a time through 401k contributions or by purchasing partial or fractional shares of stock, those amounts can add up as the years and decades pass.

 If you’re ready to start saving and investing for your financial goals, the SoFi investment app can help.
-With SoFi Invest®, you can begin building a portfolio of stocks, ETFs, and crypto for as little as $5 to meet all the critical financial goals and milestones in your life.
+With SoFi Invest®, you can begin building a portfolio of stocks, and ETFs for as little as $5 to meet all the critical financial goals and milestones in your life.

 SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.